-The City plans to bond for needed capital improvements using a portion of the proposed sewer service charge to pay annual debt service to address major repairs and rehabilitation of the sewer system on a priority basis.
+The City has adopted a pay-as-you-go method to pay for addressing major repairs and rehabilitation of the sewer system on a priority basis.
 However, in addition the City plans to develop and implement a long-term replacement and refurbishment program that will ensure not only the short term integrity of the sewer system, but also the long-term integrity and continue service to the community.
 As the city's sewer collection system ages, the risk of failure will ultimately increase due to deterioration, collapse, blockage, excessive inflow and infiltration, overflow, and other potential service interruptions.
 Therefore, while the scheduling of major repairs, rehabilitation projects and replacement projects will ultimately be implemented based on available funding, highest priority will be given to structural deficiency.
 However, by developing a long-term replacement and refurbishment program with the goal of eventually addressing the entire system, the City may also address hydraulic deficiency in addition to the structural deficiency.